Apply for an exemption

 How do I apply?

-To apply, you will need to provide proof of address and vehicle ownership:
+To apply, you will need to provide proof of address and the vehicle keeper:

 Proof of address: One of the following is required:

 - A council tax bill, valid for the current year